2G spectrum case: Aircel-Maxis deal controversy

-In July 2018, the CBI named P Chidambaram and Karti Chidambaram as accused in its supplementary charge sheet.
-The charge sheet named 16 other co-accused, including former finance secretaries Ashok Chawla, Ashok Jha, former Aircel CEO V Srinivasanand, Maxis owners T Ananda Krishnan and Ralph Marshal.
+The controversy surrounding Aircel and Malaysia's Maxis Communications began in 2011 when Aircel founder C. Sivasankaran filed a complaint with the Central Bureau of Investigation and accused then-telecom minister Dayanidhi Maran of forcing him to sell Aircel to Maxis and delaying necessary 2G telecom licences in 2006 until the sale was completed.
+Investigations by the CBI and Enforcement Directorate later led to charges of corruption and money laundering against the Maran brothers and others.
+The case later expanded to include allegations that former finance minister P. Chidambaram and his son Karti Chidambaram delayed foreign investment approval linked to the deal, and they were named as accused in a 2018 CBI supplementary chargesheet.

 Response to the allegations

 When Indian media began citing the CAG report identifying the loss at ₹ 1.76 trillion (short scale), the Indian opposition parties unanimously demanded the formation of a joint parliamentary committee to investigate the allegations.
 Although the government rejected their demand, when the winter session of Parliament began on 9 November 2010 the opposition again pressed for a JPC; again, their demand was rejected.
 The demand for a JPC gained further momentum when the CAG report was tabled in Parliament on 16 November 2010.
 The opposition blocked the proceedings, again pressing for a JPC; the government again rejected their demand, creating an impasse.
 Speaker of the Lok Sabha Meira Kumar unsuccessfully attempted to resolve the impasse.
 The winter session of Parliament concluded on 13 December 2010.
 Although 22 new bills were planned to be introduced, 23 pending bills passed and three bills withdrawn, Parliament functioned for only nine hours.
 On 22 February 2011, after resisting opposition demands for over three months, the government announced that it would form a JPC.
 The JPC criticised the CBI for its leniency to the PM, the Attorney General, Dayanidhi Maran and Chidambaram and its reluctance to investigate their roles on 24 July 2012.
 After questioning former telecom minister Dayanidhi Maran, his brother Kalanithi and the head of Maxis Communications, the CBI alleged that the Maran brothers accrued an illegal ₹ 5.50 billion by the sale of Sun Direct TV shares at highly "inflated prices".

 In early November 2010 Jayalalithaa accused state chief minister M Karunanidhi of protecting Raja from corruption charges, calling for Raja's resignation.
 By mid-November, Raja resigned.
 At that time, comptroller Vinod Rai issued show-cause notices to Unitech, S Tel, Loop Mobile, Datacom (Videocon) and Etisalat to respond to his assertion that the 85 licenses granted to these companies did not have the capital required at application or were otherwise illegal.
 It was speculated that because these companies provide some consumer service, they would receive large fines but retain their licenses.